-The Douglas Lilburn Auditorium, the Avon Room (the former Boaters Restaurant), Victoria and Limes Rooms have been restored and the public got a chance to see inside for the first time(external link) in February 2019 during two open days.
+The restoration of the Douglas Lilburn Auditorium, the Avon Room (the former Boaters Restaurant), Victoria and Limes Rooms was completed in February 2019 and the public got a chance to see inside for the first time(external link) during two open days.

-Christchurch Symphony Orchestra (CSO), with Shapeshifter, were the first to perform in the newly restored Town Hall on 1 March 2019.
+Christchurch Symphony Orchestra (CSO), with Shapeshifter, were the first to perform in the newly restored Town Hall's Douglas Lilburn Auditorium on 1 March 2019.

-The Town Hall has been strengthened to 100% of the new building standard and significantly refurbished, ensuring it is a modern, world-class facility that can be enjoyed for many years to come.
+The Town Hall has been strengthened to 100 per cent of the new building standard and significantly refurbished, ensuring it is a modern, world-class facility that can be enjoyed for many years to come.

 We have identified opportunities to bring the Town Hall up to modern standards as construction has progressed, while retaining its unique heritage features.

-A purpose-built facility is also being built for the CSO, giving it a permanent home in the complex for the first time.
-This building will be completed later in 2019.
+The purpose-built facility for the CSO gives the orchestra a permanent home in the Town Hall complex for the first time.

 In May 2018, the Council approved $152.2 million in funding for the Town Hall plus the purpose-built CSO facility.
 On 19 December 2019, it approved additional funding of up to $15 million.